ONSdigital/application-profile/csv.md

     5. Literal attribute columns providing model output (e.g. upper confidence level, sample_size, standard deviation).
     6. Observation status column (if necessary).
     7. All other attribute columns.
-- TODO: DO I ACTUALLY WANT THIS?
-Multiple obesrvation columns can exist where the measure type becomes the column title (e.g. a dataset of local authorities with three observation columns `population`, `per_capita_transport_spend`, and `per_capita_health_spend`).
-This is not recommended as it as it an advanced representation and makes expressing the data as machine readble more complicated, but it is allowed.
 - Ensure that the concepts used in the CSV files are clear and easily understandable to enhance human readability.
 - Each observation should be uniquely addressable by filtering all dimensions to a given value.
 If more than one observation is returned, then there needs to be additional dimensions to make the observation addressable.
 - All dimensions, measures, and unit columns should have values for every observation.
 These columns must be "dense".